-Most customers dislike surveys, logging into an online portal, or doing extra just to rate your products and services, they won’t do any extra work for it.
-Yet, you need their feedback in order to improve processes or reinforce successful mechanisms.
+Most customers dislike surveys, however, that involve logging into an online portal.
+As much as clients love to rate your products and services, they won’t do any extra work for it.
+Yet, you need their feedback to improve processes or reinforce successful mechanisms.

 One way to get customer feedback is by sending emails with a link to a survey.
-Customers are more likely to complete surveys when there is a link right in front of them to click.
+Customers are more likely to complete studies when there is a link right in front of them to click.

 6. Address Problems Right Away

-It’s important to remember that when your customer has a problem, it’s extremely serious to them.
-If the customer points out a flaw in your company’s process, or a problem with a product—no matter how ridiculous—then offer to solve it.
+It’s important to remember that when your customer has a problem, it’s dire to them.
+If the buyer points out a flaw in your company’s process or a problem with a product, then offer to solve it.
 It’s easy to get bogged down at seemingly ‘simple’ questions but remember that your clients didn’t have the same training you did, and don’t have the knowledge, so technically there are no bad questions.
 That’s the mindset your customer service team should be in before starting their shifts.

 7. Give Your People Power

-This also leads to high turnover rates, which increases training costs, decreases productivity, which ultimately reduces revenue.
+Continuously negative experiences also lead to high turnover rates, which increases training costs, decreases productivity, and ultimately reduces revenue.
 If your customer service team can offer customers real solutions, such as discounts or credits that aren’t significantly costly to your bottom line, then why not give them that power?

 8. Reply Promptly

-Never underestimate the importance of “showing up early”, or quickly replying to customer messages.
-Again, although a customer’s complaint may not be as important compared to others, it’s important to keep in mind that customers’ complaints are important to them.
+Never underestimate the importance of “showing up early,” or quickly replying to a customer’s messages.
+Again, although a customer’s complaint may not be as significant compared to others, it’s important to keep in mind that customers’ complaints are essential to them.

-Even if you respond to the customer to tell him or her that you have received the message and are working on their problem, this goes a long way towards reinforcing your business’s reputation for good customer service.
-Responding within the hour during business hours is always the best practice.
+Even if you respond to the customer to tell them that you have received the message and are working on their problem, this goes a long way.
+Responding within business hours is always the best practice.
 If the problem is easy to fix, that’s even better.
 Don’t put it off.
 You could miss out on making another sale right then and there.

 9. Watch Your Tone